Tag Archives: designate beneficiary

 Your Death Benefit Beneficiaries

 NYSLRS retirement plans provide death benefits for beneficiaries of eligible members who die before retiring.
-If you are retired, your beneficiaries may be entitled to a post-retirement death benefit.

 2 Types of Beneficiaries

 • Your primary beneficiary will receive your death benefit.
 You can list more than one primary beneficiary.
 If you do, they will share the benefit equally.
-Or you can choose different percentages for each beneficiary to total 100 percent.
+Or, you can choose different percentages for each beneficiary, which must total 100 percent.
 (Example: John Doe, 50 percent; Jane Doe, 25 percent; and Mary Doe, 25 percent.)

-• A contingent beneficiary will only receive a benefit if all your primary beneficiaries die before you do.
+• contingent beneficiary will only receive a benefit if all your primary beneficiaries die before you do.
 If you list multiple contingent beneficiaries, they will share the benefit equally unless you choose different percentages.

 Special Beneficiary Designations

 Your beneficiary doesn’t have to be a person.
-You can name a charity, a trust or your estate as your beneficiary.
+You can name your estate, a trust or a charity as your beneficiary.

-Special Beneficiary Designations for Your NYSLRS Death Benefit
+Special Designations for Your NYSLRS Death Benefit Beneficiaries

 • Estate.
 When you die, your estate is the money and property you owned.
 Your death benefit will be given to the executor of your estate to be distributed according to the terms of your will.
 You can name your estate as the primary or contingent beneficiary of your death benefit.
 If you name your estate as the primary beneficiary, do not name a contingent beneficiary.